prof-rossetti/georgetown-opim-557-201803/notes/visual-basic/datatypes/dictionaries.md

 ### Dictionaries

+A [`Dictionary`](https://msdn.microsoft.com/en-us/vba/language-reference-vba/articles/dictionary-object) is VBA's implementation of the "associative array" datatype, which provides the ability to create objects with named attributes.
+These objects are roughly analogous to rows in a CSV-formatted spreadsheet or records in a database.
+You can think of an object's "keys" like column names and its "values" like cell values.

 #### Setup

 To use the `Dictionary` datatype in VBA, you may need to enable use of the Microsoft Scripting Runtime from the VBE menu: